nickeljew/file-relay/README.md

 # File-Relay

-File-Relay is a caching service for accessing files in a short period by multiple services in inner system.
+File-Relay is a caching service for accessing temporary files in a short period by multiple services in internal system.
 It works like memcached for sharing data to multiple services.

 - Max caching expiration: 10min
-- Designed for small-size files, especially for image files, typically sizes from several KB to several MB
+- Designed for small-size files, especially images, typically those sizes from 1KB to 10MB
+- Commands:
   - Storage commands: set, add, replace
-- Retrieval commands: get / gets; But retrieval of multiple values in a request is not supported
+  - Retrieval commands: get / gets
+  (But only support one value in a retrieval request)

-### Code Files Structure
+## Code Files Structure
 ```
 ---- main.go : main entry of file-relay server
  |-- filerelay/* : codes of ille-relay server